SimeonHristov99/ML_24-25/Week_11 - Implementing Gradient Descent/README.md

 To do this, we'll need to:

 - add another property to the `Value` class called `_backward` for automatic differentiation of the addition operation;
 - define a function - `top_sort`, that accepts a list of `Value` objects and sort them topologically.
-You can use the following code:
 - integrate `top_sort` in a method called `backward` (notice that the `_backward` properties will stay).

 **Acceptance criteria:**